 What is Postarthroscopic Glenohumeral Chondrolysis

-: PAGCL refers to the complete destruction of the articular joint cartilage.
-Before the expansion in the use of post surgical shoulder pain pumps brachial plexus birth injuries accounted for the majority of such cases.
+PAGCL refers to the complete destruction of the articular joint cartilage.
+Before the expansion in the use of post-surgical shoulder pain pumps brachial plexus birth injuries accounted for the majority of such cases.
 When the cartilage surrounding the shoulder is destroyed the bones of the shoulder no longer have the needed lubrication required to perform properly.
 In most instances Articular cartilage cannot be restored in patients.
 The loss of the cartilage results in severe pain permanent loss of the use of shoulder functions requiring extensive shoulder reconstruction surgeries.
-Other significant symptoms of Chondrolysis
+Other significant symptoms of Chondrolysis include

 - Stiffening of the shoulder

 - Decreased brachiation (range of motion) of the shoulder

 - Clicking of the shoulder including popping of the shoulder

 Victims of Postarthroscopic Glenohumeral Chondrolysis must undergo multiple medical procedures for steroid injection to lessen pain, the removal of damaged cartilage, and completed shoulder replacement.

 Medical device lawsuits are generally predicated on three distinct causes of action.

 (1) Defect in the design of the medical device

 (3) Failure to warn patients and or medical doctors of the known dangers associated with the use of the defective medical device.

 Individuals devastated by Chondrolysis are entitled to full and just compensation for their loss from manufacturers of defective medical devices.
 Monetary compensation will be basewd on several factors including reimbursement for